Time complexity: Constant time

 Despite the name "constant time", the running time does not have to be independent of the problem size, but an upper bound for the running time has to be independent of the problem size.
 For example, the task "exchange the values of a and b if necessary so that $a \le b$" is called constant time even though the time may depend on whether or not it is already true that $a \le b$.
 However, there is some constant t such that the time required is always at most t.

-Here are some examples of code fragments that run in constant time: